lambdaclass/lambdaworks/exercises/blind_trust/README.md

   ASSERT y == h * x + b
 ```

-The flag is `x.representative() || h.representative()`.
+The flag is `x.canonical() || h.canonical()`.
 The objective of the challenge is to utilize the provided information in order to retrieve the private inputs.

 ## Data provided to participants